 Your first and most important job is to not make the situation worse.
 When you first start to feel like your ears are clogged, it might be tempting to attempt to use cotton swabs to clean them out.
 All kinds of issues, from ear infections to hearing loss, can come from using cotton swabs so this can be a particularly dangerous strategy.
 You will probably worsen the situation if you use cotton swabs.

-If Your Ear is Still Blocked After a Week…it May be Hearing Loss
+If Your Ear is Still Blocked…it May be Hearing Loss

-So, if your ear is still clogged after two days and you don’t have any really great ideas as to what’s causing it, you might be reasonably impatient.
-In almost all cases, your blockage will take care of itself after a few days.
-But the general rule of thumb is that if things last for more than a week or so, it might be a smart decision to come in for a consultation.
+So, if your ear is still clogged after a day and you don’t have any really great ideas as to what’s causing it, you might be reasonably impatient.
+In almost all cases, your blockage will take care of itself.
+But the general rule of thumb is that if things last, it might be a smart decision to come in for a consultation and you should treat any sudden hearing loss as an emergency.

 That feeling of clogged ears can also be an indication of hearing loss.
 And as you most likely understand from our other posts, neglected hearing loss can cause other health issues, especially over time.